Photon rings and shadows of Kerr black holes immersed in a swirling universe: Introduction

 Obtaining exact solutions to the Einstein equation is no easy task.
 Such solutions can only be found once symmetries are imposed.
 Exact solutions of the Einstein equation are of particular importance, since these allow us to study the effects of gravity using analytical techniques.
 Rotation is a characteristic observed in all celestial objects in our universe, and the Kerr spacetime is an exact solution representing a stationary rotating black hole (BH).
 Other exact, rotating solutions are, for instance, the G\"odel Universe \cite{Godel:1949ga}, where homogeneous dust is rotating around every point, or the Taub-NUT solution \cite{Taub:1950ez,Newman:1963yy}, where the NUT charge gives a rotational sense to the spacetime.

 Recently, a new exact, rotating solution has been constructed using the Ernst formalism \cite{Astorino:2022aam}.
-This solution describes a rotating Kerr black hole in a swirling universe \cite{Gibbons:2013yq}.
+This solution describes a rotating Kerr black hole in a swirling universe \cite{Harrison:1968wue, Gibbons:2013yq}.
 The swirling universe, i.e. the solution without the black hole, is a vacuum solution equipped with an odd-$\mathbb{Z}_2$ symmetry: the upper ($\theta\in [0:\pi/2[$ ) and lower hemispheres ($\theta\in \ ]\pi/2:\pi]$) of the spacetime rotate in opposite directions.
 The swirling universe can, in fact, be obtained by using the Lie point symmetry through the application of the Ehlers transformation.
 Note that the geodesic motion can be decoupled and completely integrated in this spacetime \cite{Capobianco:2023kse}.
 An interesting question is whether this solution is of potential observational relevance, and which new features appear that allow distinction from the ``pure" Kerr spacetime.
 An analysis of accretion discs in this spacetime has already been performed, revealing their bowl-like structure \cite{Gjorgjieski:2024cko}.
 Recently, the interest in generating techniques has grown again, and different new solutions including the swirling background have been constructed.
-In particular, external electromagnetic fields were considered in a composition of Harrison and Ehlers' transformation \cite{Barrientos:2024pkt}, as well as charged black holes, i.e. Kerr-Newman black holes immersed in the swirling background \cite{DiPinto:2024axv,DiPinto:2025yaa}.
+In particular, external electromagnetic fields were considered in a composition of Harrison and Ehlers' transformation \cite{DiPinto:2024axv, Barrientos:2024pkt}, as well as charged black holes, i.e. Kerr-Newman black holes immersed in the swirling background \cite{Astorino:2022prj,DiPinto:2024axv,DiPinto:2025yaa}.
+Furthermore, new solutions can be obtained by exploring different symmetries.
+Recently, the \textit{inversion transformation} has been used to produce the Kerr-Levi-Civita spacetime \cite{Barrientos:2025rjn}.